victor30518/MLDS2018SPRING/hw2/hw2_2/README.md

 # Implement a chatbot
 We want to use seq2seq model to implement a chatbot.<br>
-We refer to the language translation model, [seq2seq-translation-batched](https://github.com/spro/practical-pytorch/blob/master/seq2seq-translation/seq2seq-translation-batched.ipynb), built by spro to do our work.
 ## Requirements & their versions：
 Python >=3.5<br>
 Pytorch 0.3.0<br>
 Numpy
 ## Evaluate our seq2seq model(with attention)：
 Run the bash script.
 ```Bash